NYPL/dp-python/lessons/environment/1_shellandterminal.md

 * `PATH=` assigns the total string constructed to the right to `PATH`, overwriting whatever `PATH` was before
 * `export` updates the environment of the current shell session so that all process that use `PATH` retrieve the new value

-It's important that `export` only updates `PATH` for the current session.
+It's important to know that `export` only updates `PATH` for the current session.
 If you start a new session, `PATH` will not include the new value.
 For that reason, you might see this command in installation instructions.